kouroshHakha/fist/README.md

 cd d4rl
 pip install -e .
 ```

+We have released the datasets used for kitchen and pointmaze environments.
+To download them, run `python scripts/download_data.py`.
+A `./data` folder will get created with all the data that is needed.

 ## Instructions
 The experimental setup of FIST has several steps.
 First the skill prior and contrastive distance models have to be trained using the pretraining data.
 Then, optionally, they can be finetuned with the demonstration data by loading their pre-trained checkpoints and minimizing the same loss on the demo data for a few more steps (e.g. 20 epochs).